The NLP Task Effectiveness of Long-Range Transformers: Analysis

 \subsection{Content Selection in Cross Attention}

-The cross attention of LED is able to attend to the whole document no matter if we segment the inputs or not.
-However, the problem for summarization is whether the attention is \textit{selective}, given that only a portion of the source document is informative.
-We plot the \textit{gradient distribution} and the \textit{entropy} of the attention distribution over the input tokens in \cref{fig:summ-fg} with LED and SummFD.
+The cross attention of LED attends to the whole document no matter if we segment the inputs or not, thus we suppose source tokens should have similar attribution to decoding, which can be verified by \textit{attribution analysis} in \cref{fig:summ-fg}.
+However, the crucial problem for summarization is whether the attention is \textit{selective}, given that only a portion of the document is helpful.
+Therefore, we inspect the \textit{entropy} \footnote{The distribution entropy is averaged over decoding tokens, attention heads, and transformer layers.} of the cross attention distribution over the source tokens \cref{fig:summ-fg}.

-Reading the entropy curve, we find that the entropy of long context without segmentation (LED) is consistently lower, which implies its attention is more selective, and this may explain the reason behind its superiority in \cref{tab:summ}.
+Reading the entropy curve, we find that the entropy of models without segmentation ($L$=$\infty$) is consistently lower ($p$ value < 0.01), which can be translated to higher selectivity of cross attention and explains the superiority of LED ($L$=$\infty$) in \cref{tab:summ}.
 Reading the gradient curve, we find that both models have a relatively uniform attribution over tokens with a slight slope on the left side due to the existence of short sequences.
-This is reasonable because summarization requires the decoder to skim over the whole document, thus cross attention shouldn't have a locality preference.
+This is reasonable because summarization requires the decoder to skim over the whole document, thus cross attention should not have a locality preference.